lvciid/torn-market-watchdog/README.md

 - Safety: Always confirm; Disable overpriced confirm.
 - Appearance: Minimal mode; Colorblind palette; Badge position; Compact badges.
 - Watchlist & Overrides: Add target price; per‑item thresholds; ignore item.
-- Notifications: Sound on hit; quiet hours; Open panel on hit.
+- Notifications: Sound on hit (when price ≤ your watchlist target).
+Quiet hours and Open panel on hit.
+Volume control lives in Extra settings (right‑click the dock → Extra settings…).
 - Snooze: Pause scanning for 5/15/30m from the radial dock menu; clear snooze.
 Progress ring shows time to next monitor check.
 - Dock icons: Emblem is set by the script owner in code and is not user‑configurable.